There are rotating, daily events that encourage players to participate in certain content and activities on certain days.

 |20||35||5 / 2 / 20000||15000 (3 books)|

 |40||55||10 / 5 / 60000||20000 (4 books)|

 In addition to the standard rewards, players can hit a jackpot and super jackpot rewarding 2-3x of the normal gear currency drop.

 !hunts command provides access to the Nocturnal Souls daily hunts system.

 Each target requires killing 20 of that family of monster.
-Targets must be no less than 6 levels lower than your level to count towards the hunt.
+Targets must be no less than 6 levels lower and no more than 20 levels higher than your level to count towards the hunt.
 On completion, you’ll be rewarded with experience points, gil, and unique currency, such as Alexandrite, Tanzanite Jewels, and others used for gear progression.